TatuE/the_joy_of_Kubernetes/README.md

 We made a [shell script](Scripts/CMM&CSI/install_hetzner_cmm&csi.sh) that runs the needed commands. **Note** the script also checks that the services are running.

-#### Problems with K3s build in Traefik Ingress Controller when using Hetzner CCM
+#### Problems with K3s build in Traefik services when using Hetzner CCM

 During our our project we encountered a problem when using the K3S build in Traefik service with the Hetzner CCM.
 Until the pod deployment everything seemed to be in order, but once we deployed our pods and the associated services, automatic network routing did not happen between the load balancer and the deployments in the private network.